APNU-WIN backdoor deal goes sour - Guyana Chronicle

-A Partnership for National Unity (APNU) publicly confirmed on Friday that it broke away from negotiations with the We Invest in Nationhood (WIN) Party after backdoor talks over leadership positions collapsed on the eve of the Regional Chairpersons and Vice Chairpersons elections.
+“We have had no discussions with the PPP; we don’t intend on working with the PPP in this type of manner,” she said.

+Sarabo-Halley said WIN was “prepared to work with APNU because it has the second highest votes in the region combined hopefully with FGM to maintain their hold in Region Four at the RDC level.”

-In a statement, APNU said it “moved forward independently” after WIN allegedly sought to sideline the coalition from several key regional seats.
+In a statement, APNU, however, said it “moved forward independently” after WIN allegedly sought to sideline the coalition from several key regional seats.

 According to the release, “discussions held with the We Invest in Nationhood (WIN) Party regarding a potential agreement ahead of today’s elections for Regional Chairs and Vice-Chairs did not result in any agreement.
 In fact, it manifested that WIN was prepared to exclude APNU from Chairmanship and Vice Chairmanship in many Regions.”